filemaps/filemaps-webui/README.md

 ## Development server

+1. Run `filemaps -no-browser -cors-allow-origin "*"` for File Maps backend component.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+2. Run `ng serve --base-href /ui/` for a dev server.
+3. Navigate to `http://localhost:4200/ui`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding